Fjeddo/Angular2-Continuous-Delivery-To-Azure/README.md

 ##Done!
 Now, if the deployment is correctly connected in the Azure Portal, the web application should deployed when pushing to the correct branch.
 Have a look at the web app in the example here http://angular2-cd.azurewebsites.net.

+##Note
+The code in the master branch is not working properly when adding routing to the Angular application.
+Have a look at the **routing branch** [here](https://github.com/Fjeddo/Angular2-Continuous-Delivery-To-Azure/tree/routing), where the key changes are made in server.js to correctly make the Angular app handle incoming requests.